SteveGreaves/AstroBinUploader/README.md

 - **sites.csv**: Stores latitude, longitude, Bortle scale, and SQM values for known locations.
 - **secret.csv**: Holds API keys and endpoints for external services (e.g., light pollution data).

 Ensure these files are present in the same directory as the script.
+You can copy those in the repository and modify as required.

 ### Run the script from the installation directory as follows